openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 HTTP POST request MUST be sent to the URL obtained from the `redirect_uri` parameter in the Authorization Request.

+Note that Response Mode "direct_post" could be less secure than redirect-based Response Mode.
+For details, see (#session-binding).

 The following is a non-normative example request object with Response Mode `direct_post`:

 ```json